noahehall/multicloud/opensource/apache/tinkerpop.md

 - walking the graph: describe moving from one vertex to another vertex via an edge; moving through the graph from one place to one or more other places
   - circular walk: walking the graph but ending up back where you started
   - path: the journey you took on the walk

-### Data Model

-- vertices: entity nodes
-- edges: relationships connecting nodes
-- properties: represent and store data for both edges and vertices
-- labels: attached to vertices and edges
-- ids: every vertex and every edge in a graph has a unique ID
-  - can be auto generated or user provided

 ### console